 In order to obtain a VITAS, it is important that students supply EVERY item required on the application checklist.
 Incomplete applications cannot be processed and will result in visa authorisations being issued late.
 ACICIS takes no responsibility for losses (either financial or academic) that result from the submission of incomplete visa application forms.
 All costs associated with additional visa processing due to late/incomplete applications (such as the issuance of temporary social-cultural visa, extension and conversion costs, or flights in and out of the country) will be borne by the applicant.

 Accompanying family members

-ACICIS is able to assist in obtaining VITAS visas only for family members who intend to accompany applicants to Indonesia.
-Applications for accompanying family members must be made at the same time as the study application.
-Please contact the ACICIS Secretariat for further details about this.
+ACICIS is able to assist in obtaining VITAS visas for family members who intend to accompany applicants to Indonesia.
+Applications can be requested by contacting the ACICIS Secretariat.

 In addition to holding a valid VITAS visa, participants: